matadon/anaguma/README.md

 #### Custom Grammar

 #### Custom Backend (Query / Compiler)
+-->

 FIXME: Add examples showing how to use this thing. :)

-Kusuri was designed so that an application can expose a standard search syntax, one that is guaranteed to never return a syntax error to the end-user, in the same way that even a Google search that makes no sense will try and return at least something of value.
+Anaguma was designed so that an application can expose a standard search syntax, one that is guaranteed to never return a syntax error to the end-user, in the same way that even a Google search that makes no sense will try and return at least something of value.